activepieces/activepieces/packages/pieces/community/wootric/README.md

-# pieces-community-wootric
+# pieces-wootric

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-community-wootric` to build the library.
+Run `nx build pieces-wootric` to build the library.